Types of boilers:

 1. Alkalinity test: to determine the alkalinity of the water.

 2. Chloride test: to determine the contents of chlorides in the water.

-3. Excess phosphates test: to determine the amount of phosphates which are added to the water to treat scale forming salts.
+3. Excess phosphates test: to determine the number of phosphates which are added to the water to treat scale-forming salts.